 Informed judgement needs to be taken about the leather that is used for recovering hammers.
 Hammer leather should have the qualities to enable a wide dynamic range and have sufficient elasticity to be tensioned over the face of the hammer in a controlled way to enable a balanced tone throughout the compass of the instrument.
 Apart from the quality of the replacement leather, the way in which the leather is applied to the hammer core is vitally important to the sound produced.

 Suitable quality leather is almost impossible to find from current commercial sources and many professional restorers are desperate to find a new source of supply.
-Therefore, a new initiative has been taken to replicate the principal types and qualities of leather that were originally used by piano makers.
-This is being undertaken in liaison with a specialist in the UK leather industry who has already produced authentic historical leathers for various other disciplines.
-Samples of bespoke vegetable-tanned and oil-tanned leathers are being produced based on a range of the original leather fragments.
-The specialist is committed to this initiative and has the resources available to put into commercial production leather that is found to be suitable, if there is a demand to do so.
+Therefore, an initiative was undertaken in 2013 to replicate the principal types and qualities of leather that were originally used by piano makers.
+This was done in liaison with a specialist in the UK leather industry.

-This initiative to produce hammer covering leather is intended for all types of early pianos but at present it principally covers hammer leather for English grand and square pianos of the late 18th and early 19th centuries.
+This initiative to produce hammer covering leather was intended for all types of early pianos but primarily for English grand and square pianos of the late 18th and early 19th centuries.

-The leather that has been identified at present for replication includes:
+The leather that has been identified for replication includes:

 - A replacement for the vegetable-tanned sheep leather used for the outer covering of early instruments from the 1760’s to about 1795.